-- The March 2023 Old-Age, Survivors, and Disability Insurance Trustees Report projects that over the long-term (next 75 years), inflation will average between 1.8% and 3.0%.
-Under the intermediate cost projection, the Social Security Administration uses an assumption of 2.4%. - Cheiron presented three inflation comparisons: 1) the distribution of inflation expectations for the Third Quarter 2023 survey of professional economic forecasters published by the Philadelphia Federal Reserve; 2) the 2023 Horizon survey of investment consultant capital market assumptions (20-year); and 3) the 2022 inflation assumptions used by plans in the Public Plans Database.
-The 2.50% rate used by TRS is near the middle of the range used by other public pension plans, and is in the third quartile of the ranges projected by investment consultants in the Horizon survey and by professional economic forecasters.
-The 2.25% rate used by the other five retirement systems is in the second quartile of the range projected by professional economic forecasters, the lower quartile for investment consultants, and the lower quartile compared to other public pension plans.
+- The May 2024 Old-Age, Survivors, and Disability Insurance Trustees Report projects that over the long-term (next 75 years), inflation will average between 1.8% and 3.0%.
+Under the intermediate cost projection, the Social Security Administration uses an assumption of 2.4%. - Cheiron presented three inflation comparisons: 1) the distribution of inflation expectations for the Third Quarter 2024 survey of professional economic forecasters published by the Philadelphia Federal Reserve; 2) the 2024 Horizon survey of investment consultant capital market assumptions (20-year); and 3) the 2023 inflation assumptions used by plans in the Public Plans Database.
+The 2.50% rate used by TRS is near the middle of the range used by other public pension plans, and is at the 75th percentile of the ranges projected by investment consultants in the Horizon survey and by professional economic forecasters.
+The 2.25% rate used by four retirement systems is in the second quartile of the range projected by professional economic forecasters and the lower quartile for investment consultants and other public pension plans.